whatyun/fastrtc/docs/text_to_speech_gallery.md

     stream.ui.launch()
     ```

 3. Open a [PR](https://github.com/freddyaboulton/fastrtc/edit/main/docs/text_to_speech_gallery.md) to add your model to the gallery!
-Ideally your model package should be pip installable so other can try it out easily.
+Ideally your model package should be pip installable so others can try it out easily.